HelixOW/UHC-Spigot/README.md

-Please not that this plugin is currently under maintenance.
-The downloaded version of spigot doesn't contain all features listed below.

 # UHC
 The Alpha & Beta phase will only be Minecraft 1.9+ compatible.
 1.8 might be added (not 100% sure).
 ***